inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 **Learning Objectives**

-- Understand what is GPS and types of GPS
+- Understand GPS and the types of GPS
 - Turn on GPS
 - Understand factors that affect GPS accuracy
 - Understand tracks and waypoints
 - Collect data using GPS
-- GPS Settings
+- GPS settings
 - Copy GPS data (tracks and waypoints) to computer
 - Open waypoints and tracks in JOSM
 - Upload GPS tracks using JOSM